 A Higher Price Doesn't Equal Higher Quality

-You may think paying more for crown moulding will get you beautiful results, but that's not always the case.
+You may think paying more for crown molding will get you beautiful results, but that's not always the case.
 It's not necessarily an unfortunate thing, though.
-You can pay less for crown moulding and still get the polished results you want.
+You can pay less for crown molding and still get the polished results you want.
 How is it possible to pay more and get disappointing results?

-Professionals are among the best in their field, but crown moulding is a tricky decor component to work with, especially if it's wood.
-They try their best, but sometimes, professionals cannot get accurate cuts as they install crown moulding.
+Professionals are among the best in their field, but crown molding is a tricky decor component to work with, especially if it's wood.
+They try their best, but sometimes, professionals cannot get accurate cuts as they install crown molding.
 The lack of accuracy leads to:

 - Obvious joints